JoaquinAraujo/write/README.md

 # write
-Create a blog with a good CEO instantly
+Create a blog with a good SEO instantly